LostArtefacts/TR-Rando/USING.md

 ***
 > ### TR1
 > You must use [TR1X](https://github.com/LostArtefacts/TR1X) to be able to randomize Tomb Raider 1.
 Follow the installation guide on the TR1X GitHub page, or you can also refer to [this video](https://www.youtube.com/watch?v=WfyHin4Hpgs) for guidance.
 Note that if using the TR1X installer, the default directory where your game will be located is your Documents folder as opposed to the base game folder.
+>
+> You must also ensure that you have the Unfinished Business levels files in your installation.
+These are available when using the TR1X installer, and we recommend that you choose the set that contains music triggers.
+The level files are also available to download manually from https://lostartefacts.dev/aux/tr1x/trub-music.zip - you can then simply extract the files into your TR1X data folder.
 ***
 > ### TR2
 > Use the [Version Swapper](https://github.com/TombRunners/tr2-version-swapper) or install and configure [TR2Main](https://github.com/Arsunt/TR2Main).